xenserver/xenserver-build-env/README.md

 # ...
 Here add your patches ...

 # Build.
-/path/to/run.py -b 7.6 --build-local xapi/ --rm
+/path/to/run.py -b 8.0 --build-local xapi/ --rm
 ```

 **Warning:** The --build-local switch assumes that your current user has uid 1000.
 If it's not the case, it will fail at writing to the directory passed as parameter (xapi/ in our example).
 You can workaround that by changing the owner of the directory and everything it contains.
 Example: `sudo chown 1000 xapi/ -R`.

 **Important switches**

-* `-b` / `--branch` allows to select which version of XCP-ng to work on (defaults to `dev` if not specified).
+* `-b` / `--branch` allows to select which version of XCP-ng to work on (defaults to the latest known version if not specified).
 * `--no-exit` drops you to a shell after the build, instead of closing the container.
 Useful if the build fails and you need to debug.
 * `--rm` destroys the container on exit.
 Helps preventing docker from using too much space on disk.
 You can still reclaim space afterwards by running `docker container prune` and `docker image prune`
 * `-v` / `--volume` (see *Mounting repos from outside the container* below)